We'd like to set analytics cookies to help us to improve our website by collecting

-Report and Support cannot provide an immediate response to urgent concerns or ongoing incidents.
-If there is an immediate risk of serious harm to you or anyone else please call the emergency services on 999 (to call from a University extension dial 9999).
-Please also notify the University’s Security and Response Team on 01334 46 8999 (to call from a University extension dial 8999).
-In any other circumstances that require an immediate response, you should call the University’s Security and Response Team on 01334 46 8999.
+Emergency: Report and Support is not an emergency service.
+If there is an immediate risk of serious harm please call the emergency services on 999 (dial 9999 from a University extension).
+Please also notify the University’s Security and Response Team on 01334 46 8999 (dial 8999 from a University extension ).

 How does Report and Support, fit in with existing reporting routes?